-Onconova Therapeutics, Inc., the U.S. licensor, is currently conducting a global Phase III trial and SymBio Pharmaceuticals started the Japan trial in December 2015.
-The global Phase III trial addresses higher risk MDS patients who do not respond to treatment with hypomethylating agents (HMAs), the current standard of care ("Primary HMA Failure") and is under way at clinical trial sites in more than ten countries worldwide.
+Onconova Therapeutics, Inc., the licensor, is currently conducting a global Phase III trial and SymBio Pharmaceuticals started the Japan trial in December 2015.
+The global Phase III trial addresses higher risk myelodysplastic syndrome (MDS) patients who do not respond to treatment or relapsed after treatment with hypomethylating agents (HMAs), the current standard of care ("Primary HMA Failure") and is under way at clinical trial sites in more than ten countries worldwide.
+The company is currently preparing to begin patient enrollment.